wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
-NJDollar   is the  another   Advanced  Technology  like  JDollar  which   is  invented  in  CDollar. where   N stands   for  Advanced.And  it   belongs  to  JIT-Tech Section1.
+NJDollar   is the  another   Advanced  Technology  like  JDollar  which   is  invented  in  CDollar. where   N stands   for Most Advanced Technology.And  it   belongs  to  JIT-Tech Section1.
 NJDollar is a Technology which is used for interaction with other WSIT technologies, so it is called as Native Technology.
 It is  one   of  the  Most  Advanced  Technology    than  JDOllar.

 So  it's  given  as   Grade:  RANK A'  technology.